sergij14/excel-app/README.md

 # Excel App

-Excel application created with vanilla Javascript, implemented Redux-like store & eventing functionality store from the scratch.
+Excel application created with vanilla Javascript, implemented Redux-like store & eventing functionality from the scratch.
 Used Local Storage for data storing.